NPann/MrVox2D/readme.md

     2. the MR-related properties of the different compartments (T1, T2, M0, susceptibility)
     3. the magnetic field and its variation over the voxel dimension
     4. the water diffusion
-* MrVox is particularly designed to generate dictionaries of MR signals with varying input properties (blood volume, vessel size).
+* MrVox2D is particularly designed to generate dictionaries of MR signals with varying input properties (blood volume, vessel size).
 For example, it has been used succesfully in the vascluar fingerprinting framework [(Christen et al. NeuroImage 20014)](http://www.sciencedirect.com/science/article/pii/S1053811913012019)
 * **Specifically**: The voxel is considered as a 2D plane and the magnetic inclusions (e.g. vessels)